The ASD(R&E) organization chart including links to select leadership biographies and component websites.

 Mr. Earl Wyatt

 Before joining Booz Allen Hamilton, Mr. Wyatt served in the United States Air Force for more than 26 years, achieving the rank of Colonel, and he was Air Force Acquisition Professional Development Level III Program Manager.
 As the DARPA Unmanned Combat Air Vehicle (UCAV) Program Manager, Mr. Wyatt managed the development/demonstration of the revolutionary UCAV program, integrating robust communications and adaptive control technology with the next-generation stealth platform.
-Under his leadership, this science and technology effort demonstrated autonomous unmanned air vehicle operations up to 35,000 feet in altitude, and single operator multiple-vehicle control.

 Mr. Wyatt’s Air Force assignments included serving as Aeronautical Systems Center’s (ASC) Director of Plans and Programs, responsible for strategic and developmental planning, and F-16 Chief of Product Development, responsible for integration of Night Vision capability to enable 24-hour F-16 operations during the Kosovo conflict.
 He also served as Chief of F-16 International Programs, responsible for air vehicle capability enhancement deliveries to Greece, Portugal, Singapore and Korea.